Skip to main content

 • replayability

-• “This stays true to the original while also updating it to be more playable and watchable for modern audiences, making it an absolute must-play for anyone who enjoys shooters.”
+• “This game stays true to the original while updating it to be more playable and watchable for modern audiences.
+It's an absolute must-play for anyone who enjoys shooters, offering a solid replay experience through its engaging levels and classic gameplay.”

-• “One final addendum on replayability I'll throw on here that I feel needs to be mentioned is that this modern port is indeed compatible with custom maps.
-Granted, the Outlaws community obviously isn't nearly as big as something like the Doom, Blood, or Duke3D community, thus the level of support isn't as robust.
-By comparison, you have to scrounge about a bit to find custom maps for it, but they are indeed out there and worth playing.”
+• “This modern port is compatible with custom maps, but the Outlaws community isn't nearly as big as those for Doom, Blood, or Duke3D.
+As a result, the level of support is limited, and players need to scrounge around to find custom maps.
+Nevertheless, they are out there and worth playing.”

 • atmosphere